minoobeyzavi/Transpara/Druid-Interface.md

 --data-binary   Post data exactly as specified with no extra processing.
 @               What comes after @ is the file name.
 ```

-(Note: Upon completeing this experiment, make sure to Ctrl+C on each terminal window that is running a druid service to stop services before exiting server.)